mbrettsc/IRC/README.md

 -  Enter the server name, edit the address and port for your IRC server.

--  In the "Login Method" field, enter the Server Password command (/PASS password).
+-  In the "Login Method" field, select the Server Password command (/PASS password).

 ###  Netcat (nc)